Snowflake-Labs/sfquickstarts/site/sfguides/src/data_engineering_with_snowpark_python_and_dbt/data_engineering_with_snowpark_python_and_dbt.md

 1. Anaconda
     1. **Anaconda installed on your computer.** Check out the [Anaconda Installation](https://docs.anaconda.com/anaconda/install/) instructions for the details.
 1. dbt
-    1. **dbt installed on your computer.** Since Python models in dbt are still in preview, you will need to manually specify the correct beta version of dbt.
-As of 10/12/2022, please follow these step (where `&lt;env-name&gt;` is any name you want for the Anaconda environment):
+    1. **dbt installed on your computer.** Python models were first introduced in dbt version 1.3, so make sure you install version 1.3 or newer of dbt.
+Please follow these steps (where `&lt;env-name&gt;` is any name you want for the Anaconda environment):
         1. `conda create -n &lt;env-name&gt; python=3.8`
         1. `conda activate &lt;env-name&gt;`
-        1. `pip install dbt-core==1.3.0rc1`
-        1. `pip install dbt-snowflake==1.3.0rc1`
+        1. `pip install dbt-core dbt-snowflake` (or `pip install --upgrade dbt-core dbt-snowflake` if upgrading)
 1. Integrated Development Environment (IDE)
     1. **Your favorite IDE installed on your computer.** If you don’t already have a favorite IDE I would recommend the great, free, open-source [Visual Studio Code](https://code.visualstudio.com/).